|

 Long before the end of the season, the team had announced the signing of four-time Champ Car Champion Sebastien Bourdais, which, coupled with the retaining of Vettel, meant that Liuzzi was on his way out.

-With around 175 staff the team could hardly be called little, and let's not forget, the car is built by Red Bull Technologies.
+With around 175 staff the team could hardly be called little, and let's not forget the car was built by Red Bull Technologies.
 However, as the 2008 season developed there was something of the 'little team that could' about the Faenza outfit.

 The late completion of the STR3 - essentially the RBR4 - meant that the team contested the first five races with the 2007 car.
-Nonetheless, this didn't prevent the team causing a few upsets, most notably in Australia where Vettel qualified tenth and teammate Bourdais finished seventh.
+Nonetheless, this didn't prevent it causing a few upsets, most notably in Australia where Vettel qualified tenth and teammate Bourdais finished seventh.

 It was at Magny-Cours that the team introduced its aerodynamic upgrade and from then on there was no holding back as the Faenza outfit.
 Other than the engine, and the drivers, there was little difference between the cars fielded by Toro Rosso and Red Bull, however, the Faenza team appeared to understand its car better.